 - To develop a project pipeline and bid for resources to realise the plan

 - To report on successes and lessons learnt locally and nationally

 The Ancholme Catchment Partnership and Active Members

-The partnership so far includes statutory agencies, Local Authorities, water companies, non-governmental organisations and research institutions.
-We plan to develop further working groups to enhance relationships with land owners and managers and with recreational user groups.
+The partnership includes statutory agencies, Local Authorities, water companies, non-governmental organisations and research institutions.
+We plan to develop further working groups as can be seen below.